List of American Gladiators events: Atlasphere

 Atlasphere is conducted across the entire arena floor and sees the contenders and Gladiators enter spherical metal cages to do battle in a sixty-second event.
 The object for the contenders is to roll their spheres into any of four octagonal scoring pods while the Gladiators use their spheres to impede the contenders' progress.

 In the first year that Atlasphere was part of the event rotation, the scoring pods had a large circular depression in the middle.
 The contenders had to roll into the pod and settle their sphere into it for one second in order for a score, which would be indicated by a blast of nitrogen "smoke" from the center of the pod.
 This caused problems for some contenders as they could not generate enough momentum to get out of the pod and would become stuck for an extended period.
 For season three, the pods were redesigned to prevent contenders from getting stuck.
 In addition, an actuator was placed in the middle of each pod and all a contender had to do to score was roll directly over it, which would cause the actuator to depress, which then triggered a ring of chase lights (and, for seasons four and five, a sound effect) and a plume of smoke.

 1, 2, or 3 points were awarded for each score, depending on the season and round of play.

 After season five of the original series, Atlasphere would not be played again until season two of the 2008 series.
 For the final two seasons of the original series, Snapback took its place in the event rotation.

-This game will return for the upcoming Prime Video revival.
+This game returned in season 1 of the 2026 Prime Video revival.